This post contains affiliate links to help pay the rent at no extra cost to you. More on affiliate links here.

 Like any business, blogs are subject to laws.
 My favorite legal blog, Jade Oak, lays out some of the top concerns we should address to blog safely.
 Jackie is an attorney who also blogs, so she has a valuable perspective on the business.
 She sells information and templates that help you put together the policies you need to operate within regulations.
 If you follow her a while you can learn a lot.

 So there you have it.
-One clueless newbie blogger’s favorite things that go into building a blog in more than fifteen minutes.
-I love these particular services, sites and plugins because they have been helpful above and beyond expectations.
-Some have pulled the fat out of the fire for me when I got stuck not knowing what to do.
+One blogger’s favorite things that go into building a blog in more than fifteen minutes.
+Some of these blogging resources have pulled the fat out of the fire for me when I got stuck not knowing what to do.
 Others just plain work great.
 I hope you have success with them as I have.

 Have you found particular blogging resources you treasure?